monster010Forks/GTA-MP-voiceChat/README.md

 # GTA-MP voice chat

-GTA-MP-voiceChat is a voice chat package for the GTA V modification GTA-MP.
+GTA-MP-voiceChat is a voice chat package for the GTA V multiplayer modification GTA-MP.

 The first version will feature only the server side features because we can not write the client side part currently.